Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

 \widetext

 ~ \makeatletter {S\arabic{equation}} {S\arabic{figure}} In this Supplementary Material (SM) we provide additional details to further support some of the results in the main text.
-In particular, we first show the temperature dependence of the low-energy eigenvalues of the ground state for a clean superconductor, then we provide a detailed discussion on the relation between the number of zero-energy states and the local charge density in the uniform phase state of a clean superconductor, and finally we illustrate the disorder robustness of phase crystals in GIMT with a different model for the disorder.
+In particular, we first show the circulating currents near the pair breaking edge obtained within GIMT, then we show the temperature dependence of the low-energy eigenvalues of the ground state for a clean superconductor, then we provide a detailed discussion on the relation between the number of zero-energy states and the local charge density in the uniform phase state of a clean superconductor, and finally we illustrate the disorder robustness of phase crystals in GIMT with a different model for the disorder.